Catching the Nebular Needle in a Polluted Haystack: Line-emission Signatures from Population III-forming Pockets around Massive Galaxies at the End of Reionization: Results

 As all the Pop~III-forming clumps analyzed in Section~\ref{sec:results_HeII_PopIIIClumps} lie within Pop~II-dominated halos, we must determine the level of contamination of the HeII signal that can arise from standard Pop~II stellar populations in the surrounding environment.
 In fact, most of these clumps would be found close enough to Pop~II clusters to be unresolved with the typical spatial resolution of NIRSpec/IFU (see e.g. our discussion in Section~\ref{sec:results_spatiallyResolvedObservations}).

-In order to determine the maximum confusion expected from nearby Pop~IIs, in Figure~\ref{fig:HeIILuminosities_haloSum} we show the integrated HeII line emission arising from our sample of massive Pop~III hosts at $z \sim 6.5 - 9$ (Section~\ref{sec:methods_haloSample}) in our reference Cloudy configurations (Section~\ref{sec:methods_NEL}), computed by summing the emission from the nebulae surrounding all stellar populations within each halo.
+In order to determine the maximum confusion expected from nearby Pop~IIs, in Figure~\ref{fig:HeIILuminosities_haloSum} we show the integrated HeII line emission arising from our sample of massive Pop~III hosts at $z \sim 6.5 - 9$ (Section~\ref{sec:methods_haloSample}) in our reference Cloudy configurations (Section~\ref{sec:methods_NEL}), computed by summing the emission from the nebulae surrounding all stellar populations within each halo, taking into account the individual age and metallicity of individual stellar particles at the corresponding simulation snapshot.
 The total signal produced by combined Pop~III and Pop~II stellar populations is compared to the contribution coming from Pop~II populations alone, and from a selection of control Pop~II-only halos.
 Our predictions for Pop~III-hosting halos span a wide range of luminosities ($\sim 1.7$~dex), and a large portion of this scatter lies in the region of the plane in which the Pop~III emission is completely confused by standard Pop~II populations.
 However, the brightest Pop~III systems (above $L_\mathrm{HeII1640} \sim 10^{41} ~\si{erg.s^{-1}}$ / $L_\mathrm{HeII4686} \sim 10^{40} ~\si{erg.s^{-1}}$) would be reliably identified against these Pop~II contaminants.
 Although our simulated galaxies only reach SFRs up to $\sim 10^2 ~\si{\Msun.yr^{-1}}$, by extrapolating the relation between the HeII luminosity produced by standard Pop~II populations and the SFR averaged over a 10~Myr timescale ($\langle \mathrm{SFR} \rangle_\mathrm{10~Myr}$, see Appendix~\ref{sec:app_HeII_PopIIConfusion}), we find that the brightest Pop~III sources (with $L_\mathrm{HeII1640} \gtrsim 5 \times 10^{41} ~\si{erg.s^{-1}}$) may potentially still stand out above the Pop~II floor even in galaxies with $\langle \mathrm{SFR} \rangle_\mathrm{10~Myr} \sim 10^3 ~\si{\Msun.yr^{-1}}$.